 In the case of El Refugio de la Tingua, water sampling was carried out through point surface and depth water samples taken on-site in the field at four points zoned about the wetland area identified as samples Refugio de la Tingua (M.R.T.), which were typified with the following acronyms: MRT\1, MRT\2, MRT\3, and MRT\4.
 Sampling of direct parameters in the field (in the field) in the intermediate zone of the lake typified as MRT\0 through a probe with multi-parameter equipment (Image 1).
 Finally, in the development of infrastructure as an axis of change towards the environmental sustainability of the University, part of the University's Infrastructure Master Plan, which defines the conditions under which the U.D.C.A. advances the necessary actions in environmental, urban, rural, and architectural aspects to adapt the academic spaces.
-The Plan is based on a respectful vision of the environment and the location of the academic spaces and is in coherence with the University's Environmental Policy; for this reason, the remodeling that is carried out has the best environmental and comfort conditions, taking into account the following design parameters: water, materials, energy, and responsible and sustainable purchases.
+The Plan is based on a respectful vision of the environmental Policy; for this reason, the remodeling that is carried out has the best environmental and comfort conditions, taking into account the following design parameters: water, materials, energy, and responsible and sustainable purchases.